Homer's Triple Bypass: Cultural references

-The opening sequence of the episode is a parody of American television show COPS; it was not in the original animatic and added later because the episode was too short to fit in its required 22-minute length.
-When Homer is performing a sock-puppet show to Lisa and Bart, he uses Akbar and Jeff, both of whom are characters from Matt Groening's weekly comic strip Life in Hell.
+The opening sequence of the episode is a parody of American reality show Cops; it was not in the original animatic and added later because the episode was too short to fit in its required 22-minute length.
+When Homer is performing a sock-puppet show to Lisa and Bart, he uses Akbar and Jeff, characters from Matt Groening's weekly comic strip Life in Hell.
 Homer follows behind the house that was the birthplace of Edgar Allan Poe, which was placed in the episode by David Silverman.
 During this scene Homer starts to hear a heartbeat, a reference to Poe's "The Telltale Heart".
-The scene where Homer sings in a church as a boy is based on the film Empire of the Sun.
-Bart refers to being a part of the MTV Generation who "neither feel high nor low."
-When Homer tries to allay his children's concern over his forthcoming heart operation by telling them only bad people die, Bart then asks about Abraham Lincoln, to which Homer incorrectly tells him that he sold poisoned milk to schoolchildren, which is a reference to Abraham Lincoln's mother Nancy who died of milk sickness, an illness that is caused by drinking the milk of cows that have eaten the poisonous herb white snakeroot.
+The scene where Homer sings "O Holy Night" in a church as a boy is based on the film Empire of the Sun.

 Reception

 In its original broadcast, "Homer's Triple Bypass" finished 16th in ratings for the week of December 14–20, 1992, with a Nielsen rating of 14.3, equivalent to approximately 13.2 million viewing households.
 It was the highest-rated show on the Fox network that week, beating Married... with Children.

-Warren Martyn and Adrian Wood, authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a cautionary tale that gives Dr Nick his biggest chance to shine."
+Gary Russell and Gareth Roberts, authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a cautionary tale that gives Dr Nick his biggest chance to shine."
 They also praised the "cloud goes up, cloud goes down" line.
 IGN noted that the episode "introduced fans to one of the show's more endearing background players, Dr. Nick."
 Krusty's line "this ain't make-up" is one of Matt Groening's favorite lines from the show.

+Nathan Rabin writes "A crisis brings out the best in everyone in 'Homer’s Triple Bypass', especially Homer.
+The episode’s superb writing, voice acting, and animation don’t just make an animated sitcom about a man on the brink of death palatable; the make it consistently hilarious and ultimately quite moving."